tbirkandan/SageNP/README.md

 # SageNP: Newman-Penrose calculations for SageMath.
 The code is based on SageManifolds.

+The class "SageNP" includes functions for some calculations defined in the Newman-Penrose formalism.

 Code by:

 Tolga Birkandan (Corr.: birkandant@itu.edu.tr)

 Emir Baysazan